 - 1 teaspoon black pepper

-- Combine all ingredients for the marinade and mix well.
-Place the steak pieces into a gallon zip top bag and cover with the marinade.
+- Marinate the Steak.
+Combine all ingredients for the marinade and mix well.
+Place the steak pieces into a gallon zip-top bag and cover with the marinade.
 Press out any excess air and seal.
 Marinate in the refrigerator for at least 1 hour or up to 8 hours.

-- Assemble your skewers by alternating 1 piece of steak and 3 pieces of asparagus.
+- Make the kabobs.
+Assemble your skewers by alternating 1 piece of steak and 3 pieces of asparagus.
 Keep in mind, the asparagus tips are fragile, so try to go through the thicker stem as much as possible instead of through the flowers.

-- Place the kabobs on the grill and cook for 4-5 minutes per side, rotating once, or until the internal temperature reaches your desired doneness.
-125 degrees F for rare, 135 for medium-rare, 145 for medium, 155 for medium well, or 165 degrees F for well done.
+- Grill the steak kabobs.
+Place the kabobs on the grill and cook for 4-5 minutes per side, rotating once, or until the internal temperature reaches your desired doneness.
+(125 degrees F for rare, 135 for medium-rare, 145 for medium, 155 for medium well, or 165 degrees F for well done).